Overview

 - stronger trend persistence

-- smoother regime transitions
+- smoother market structure transitions

 Mid-cap L1 (e.g., SOL)